wazuh/wazuh-documentation/source/packaging/generate-hpux-package.rst

  # ./generate_wazuh_packages.sh -b v3.10.2

- This will generate a 3.10.2 HPUX package.
+ This will generate a 3.10.2 Wazuh agent HPUX package.

 .. code-block:: console

  # ./generate_wazuh_packages.sh -b v3.10.2 -c

- This will generate a 3.10.2 HPUX package with checksum.
+ This will generate a 3.10.2 Wazuh agent HPUX package with checksum.

  .. code-block:: console

  # ./generate_wazuh_packages.sh -b v3.10.2  -p /opt

- This will generate a 3.10.2 HPUX package with ``opt`` as installation directory.
+ This will generate a 3.10.2 Wazuh agent HPUX package with ``opt`` as installation directory.